Justin Bieber Celebrates Turning 23 With Kourtney Kardashian Amid Baby Rumors

 “[Kourtney Kardashian] loves that [Justin Bieber is] as deeply spiritual as she is…She’s developed strong feelings for him.”

-Church has provided “a real point of connection” for both the Keeping Up With The Kardashians star and Bieber, according to the source.
+Church has provided “a real point of connection” for both the Keeping Up with the Kardashians star and Bieber, according to the source.
 The church dates occurred during February, but Kourtney and Justin haven’t been limiting themselves to meeting up in church in 2017.

 Just as with their hookups in 2016, Kardashian and Bieber have managed to make time for dates.
 They recently were spotted on a late night date at the Peppermint Club in Hollywood, California.